Chair- Jim Horwich (Halifax)

 Ron, who has lived with Parkinson’s for six years, lives in Glace Bay with his wife Colleen.
 Ron has been very active within his community, having spent 25 years coaching little league baseball, ten years with the Police Boys club, and has served on the Parish council of his church.
 Ron keeps physically and mentally active fishing, bowling, working out at the gym, playing cards and solving crossword puzzles.

-Director - Michael J. MacNeil, Member Liaison Representative
+Director - Mike MacNeil, Member Liaison Representative (Cape Breton)

 Elected March, 2015